galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md

 ## Set up script

-The lines from "# Galaxy settings start" to "# Galaxy settings end" are settings needed to run the Volcano plot tool in Galaxy.
+The first few lines from `# Galaxy settings start` to `# Galaxy settings end` are settings needed to run the Volcano plot tool in Galaxy.
 We don't need them to run the script in R so we will delete them.
 If we don't delete the error handling line, the R session will crash if we encounter any error in the code.
 It's ok as it will resume again where we were but better to not have this happen.

 > ### {% icon hands_on %} Hands-on: Delete unneeded lines
 >